-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 For a music video look, you have either the old-school flapper vibes of "Mean" or the preppy school-girl vibes of 'The Story Of Us" (DIY your own storybook poster to carry with you just in case locals don't get it).

-What To Wear To The Eras Tour If You’re A RED Fan
+What To Wear To The Eras Tour Movie If You’re A RED Fan

-RED is one of Taylor’s favorites and, as a longtime RED stan, I’m very happy about that.
+Any good Swiftie knows that RED is finally getting her due.
+The critically acclaimed album failed to win AOTY at the 2013 GRAMMYS, and fans have been holding a torch for it ever since (and with good reason).
 It was her first real shift into pop, spawning mega-hits like "22," "I Knew You Were Trouble," and "We Are Never Ever Getting Back Together," and her second rerecord in 2021, giving us the fan-favorite masterpiece that is the 10-minute version of "All Too Well" and accompanying short film, directed by Taylor.

 Colors & Themes Of The RED Era

 The RED era has a very distinct aesthetic, and not just because of the color.
-During the OG RED era, Taylor’s personal style was perhaps best described as twee.
-She was well known for tea dresses, high-waisted shorts, brogues and Mary Janes, Breton stripes, bowler hats, and cat eye sunglasses.
+During the OG RED era, Taylor’s personal style was perhaps best described as twee or "hipster."
+She was well known for tea dresses with cardigans, high-waisted shorts, brogues and Mary Janes, Breton stripes, bowler hats, and cat eye sunglasses.
 The RED tour also saw one of her most iconic performance outfits: a top hat-wearing circus ringleader.
 She pays homage to the look on the Eras tour with a sparkling red jacket (a custom design by Ashish).

 RED Era DIY Costume Ideas

 The easiest way to channel RED energy is with a red dress, a twee-inspired shorts-and-brogue moment, or a look from the "WANEGBT" or "22" videos: squirrel pajamas/glasses Taylor and "not a lot going on at the moment" T-shirt Taylor spring to mind.
-Personally, I’ll be recreating my favorite RED-era photo shoot in Rolling Stone with a similar bomber varsity jacket from Superdry and a string of pearls.
+You could also go for a deeper cut, recreating the RED-era photo shoot in Rolling Stone with a bomber varsity jacket from Superdry and a string of pearls.

-What To Wear To The Eras Tour If You’re A Folklore Fan
+What To Wear To The Eras Tour Movie If You’re A Folklore Fan

 Folklore is Taylor's first pandemic-era album — a total surprise drop that was announced less than 24 hours before its release, and the first project that she released not on her usual two-year schedule (freed from the restrictions of writing for single-release and stadium shows).
 It's also her first true alternative album, co-produced partly with The National’s Aaron Dessner and Jack Antonoff, who each collaborated remotely.
 In fact, the very first time they got to perform the songs together was in the Disney+ concert film folklore: the long pond studio sessions.
 Together, they created a lush, folky, rustic world where Taylor could tell other people's stories, make up characters, and dip into history and local myth.